Skip to main content

 We know that an engaged and encouraging board is critical to the success of any arts organisation, particularly when it comes to areas such as strategic fundraising and financial sustainability.

-Our OnBoard Programme seeks to increase the number of business professionals on arts boards, while building the case for more diverse societal voices from the arts on public and private sector boards.
-The programme gives our arts members the opportunity to promote open board positions to our corporate members network, increasing the likelihood of a right-fit application that satisfies any skills gaps you have identified.
+Business to Arts seeks to increase the number of business professionals on arts boards, while building the case for more diverse societal voices from the arts on public and private sector boards.

-If you are an arts member you can learn more about submitting a board position to our Arts Board Diversity Programme in the Members’ Portal.
+If you are an Arts Member you can learn more about submitting a board position to our database in the Members’ Portal.

 Discover more